-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Google Maps

-The Chelsea townhouse became Bloomberg’s second home in the city.
-He had already owned an apartment on Cadogan Square for years.
+The Chelsea townhouse became Bloomberg’s second home in the city; he had owned an apartment on Cadogan Square for years.

 Bloomberg owns a four-bedroom condo in Vail, Colorado, at Vail’s Mountain Haus ski resort.

-According to New York Magazine, the condo sits in a 72-room, hotel-like building with maid service, concierge service, and indoor and outdoor pools.
+According to New York magazine, the condo is in a 72-room, hotel-like building with maid service, concierge service, and indoor and outdoor whirlpools.

 He also owns two properties in Westchester County, New York.